ISG-ICS/cloudberry/docs/documentation.md

 **TODO**

-  >  Currently it is hard coded by sending a message.
+  >  Currently it is hardcoded by sending a message.
 Will make a RESTFul API for register a dataset.
-To be fixed soon..
+To be fixed soon.

 The data set schema declaration is composed of five distinct components.